Blasteroids/StageKitPied/README.md

 **Ensure you use correct AWG rated wire for your power requirements.**

+Connect the SK9822...
+ - GND : Ensure it's to the Ground on the PSU, the Raspberry Pi should also use the same ground.
+ - C(lock) : SPI SCLK (GPIO 11) on the Raspberry Pi.
+ - D(ata) : SPI MOSI (GPIO 10) on the Raspberry Pi.
+ - 5V : Positive output on PSU.

 ## Build the adapter
 ###### Hardware
 Left: Serial Adapter = FTDI-FT232RL     Right: Pro Micro = ATMEGA32U4 5V 16MHz.